mishsonjica-hash/Amanda-Sonjica/README.md

 - 6 Store lost revenue and Transactions Count
 - S010 is the highest revenue generating store in 2025 and March and April are the only months where revenue increased.

+**Promo Impact Analysis**:

 <img width="648" height="370" alt="Promo dashboaed" src="https://github.com/user-attachments/assets/f7cadb80-e155-45f6-86e1-eed210e72478" />

+- "Buy 2 Get 1 Free on Iwisa" Promo run in April 2025 worked and revenue increased by R 7,045.44 and the average basket value rose by R 75.76.
+The promotion also increased Transaction count which means customers are spending more per visit during the promotional period.
+- This also increased the number of units sold to 1238 and Transaction count to 1086.

 <img width="648" height="362" alt="image" src="https://github.com/user-attachments/assets/042af4e3-5bdf-4f4d-a491-a096f6021b79" />